react-component/m-picker/README.md

 ## License

-rmc-cascade-select is released under the MIT license.
+rmc-picker is released under the MIT license.